Premises application guidance

 From 6 April 2016, Immigration Enforcement, acting on behalf of the Secretary of State, is added to the list of responsible authorities.
 It will be consulted for any new premises licence applications or variations for the sale of alcohol and late night refreshment.
 In some limited circumstances, also personal licence applications.

-Please see the document below entitled List of acceptable documents to show entitlement to work .
+Please see the document below entitled List of acceptable documents to show entitlement to work (opens in a new window) (PDF) [125kb] .
 You must submit an acceptable document with a:

 - new premises licence application